 Frequent advice on best practice relating to accounts and expenditure will help your clients run their business smoothly.

 As a CPA, you will have a varied client base and each of your clients would want you to help them be hands-on with technology.
 It is only a matter of time before your clients will insist on new tools and if you are not already keeping up with these, you will be at a disadvantage.
-It is wise to continually develop new skills and be familiar with new software as this will significantly affect your ability to proficiently practice.
+It is wise to continually develop new skills and be familiar with new software.

 Small business owners are invariably ignorant about how much tax they need to pay and often end up paying more than they actually need to pay the government.
 Guide and counsel your clients on how much tax they need to pay and help them structure their business most tax efficiently.